mahmed8003/generator-an-ox/app/templates/README.md

 <h1><%= app_name %></h1>
-App powered with marionette, express and all the sugar :-)
+App powered with typescript, express, angularjs, webpack and all the sugar :-)